SunCodeEarth/osmbuildings/README.md

 [OSM Buildings](https://osmbuildings.org/) is a JavaScript library for showing building geometry on interactive maps.

 This is the OSMBuildings-classics.
 One of the most favorable feature of the classic version is its integration with Leaflet and OpenLayers.
 Sadly, this version has multiple versions at GitHub, [npmjs](https://www.npmjs.com/package/osmbuildings-classic), and [jsdelivr](https://www.jsdelivr.com/package/npm/osmbuildings-classic?path=dist).
 The data (Building footprint GeoJSON tiles with height attribute) access method has also changed because onegeo hosts the data now.
-It seesm some of these versions do not work well now.
+It seems some of these versions do not work well now.

+This fork is to make necessary changes so that it works with the OneGeo data source.

 ## Documentation